aerospike/aerospike-tools-backup/README.md

 In order to run the tests that come with the code, you need `docker` installed.
 The tests spin up an Aerospike Cluster using docker containers for each node.

-Please make sure that you have Python 3, `virtualenv`, and `valgrind` installed.
+Please make sure that you have Python 3, `virtualenv`, and optionally `valgrind` installed.
 By default, the tests run `asbackup` and `asrestore` under the Valgrind memory checker.
 If you don't have the `valgrind` command, please change `USE_VALGRIND` in `test/lib.py` to `False`.
 Then run the tests.

     make test